shile12/code-for-recipe/README.md

-# code-for-recipe
-this is a little project i made fir the ingredient for macarons
+just a little practice project